Mr-Piyush-Kumar/Data_Science_Projects/Corona_virus_analysis/readme.md

 In this project client wanted to analyze covid-19 data from Jan-2020 to Feb-2020 to visualize the spread of covid-19 in China as compared to other countries.
 So I provided the visualization using different - different graphs.
-Have a look on jupyter notebook to see my analysis and data preprocessing, every analysis points are also mentioned in the notebook so that we can understand the analysis well.
+Have a look on jupyter notebook to see my analysis and data preprocessing, All analysis points are also mentioned in the notebook so that we can understand the analysis well.

 <img src="https://github.com/Mr-Piyush-Kumar/Mr-Piyush-Kumar/blob/master/covid.jpg"></img>